dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 ### dbt Core

-[dbt Core](/docs/core/about-core-setup) is an open-source tool that enables data teams to transform data and suitable for users who prefer manual setup.
-You can install dbt Core through the command line.
+[dbt Core](/docs/core/about-core-setup) is an open-source tool that enables data practitioners to transform data and is suitable for users who prefer to manually set up dbt and locally maintain it.
+You can [install dbt Core](/docs/core/installation-overview) through the command line.
+Learn more with the [quickstart for dbt Core](https://docs.getdbt.com/guides/codespace?step=1).

+For more information on dbt Cloud and dbt Core, refer to [How dbt Cloud compares with dbt Core](https://www.getdbt.com/product/dbt-core-vs-dbt-cloud).

 ## dbt optimizes your workflow